luphysics/PyMODA/README.md

 ## Naming conventions and code style

 PyMODA code should follow the standard guidelines and naming conventions for Python.
-Code may be formatted with the PyCharm auto-formatter (by default, the shortcut to format a file is `Ctrl`+`Alt`+`L` while the file is selected but no part is highlighted).
+Code may be formatted with the PyCharm auto-formatter (by default, the shortcut to format a file is `Ctrl`+`Alt`+`L`).

-PyMODA consists of 5 main windows, whose names are be abbreviated in the codebase.
+PyMODA consists of 5 main windows, whose names are abbreviated in the codebase.
 The abbreviations are as follows:

 | Name  | Abbreviation | Example class |
 | ------------- | ------------- | ------------- |